Gate 4: Friendships

 PAOK supporters' groups consider Grobari, the organized supporters group of the Serbian football club Partizan Belgrade a friendly group.
 On many occasions, fans from both clubs traveled to watch each other's games.
 They also maintain good relations with the fans of Russian CSKA Moscow, CSKA Sofia, Steaua Bucharest and Widzew Lodz.

-PAOK fans also have good relations with the fans of OFI Crete, a friendship that started in 1986 when OFI's fans founded the organized fanbase under the same rituals as with PAOK's (same naming, and mostly because both clubs have many similarities).
+PAOK fans also have good relations with the fans of OFI, a friendship that started in 1986 when OFI's fans founded the organized fanbase under the same rituals as with PAOK's (same naming, and mostly because both clubs have many similarities).
 In October 1987, when OFI faced Atalanta for the UEFA Cup Winners' Cup at Toumba Stadium, fans from both Gate 4 counterparts supported the Cretans.
 A mutual respect also exists between PAOK and Panionios fans.

 Rivalries

 The rivalry between Olympiacos and PAOK, is long-standing, emerging in the 1960s, when Olympiacos unsuccessfully tried to acquire Giorgos Koudas from PAOK, approaching him directly without going into a negotiation with his club.

 A long-time rivalry also exists between PAOK and local rivals Aris.

 Panathinaikos and AEK, Athens' two big clubs, are also considered major rivals.